- What is LOSA?

 - Predictive hazard identification processes also look for at-risk behaviors (hazards) before they lead to accidents/incidents, but these processes involve much more data collection than proactive processes.
 This allows the prediction of accidents/incidents.
 LOSA is a primary process for predictive hazard identification.During a LOSA observation, observers record and code identifiable threats and errors and how those threats and errors are managed.
 The data from LOSA observations provide indicators of organizational strengths and weaknesses, which facilitate the development of countermeasures to operational threats and errors.

 My station's safety performance is great.
 If it isn't broken, don't fix it.
 I don't think we need LOSA.

 Current great safety performance does not mean there are no safety risks or hazards lurking about.
 Maybe you have just been lucky.
-The US Federal Aviation Administration (FAA) will soon require through regulation that 121 operators implement a Safety Management System (SMS).
-The SMS will require that you have reactive, proactive, and predictive hazard identification processes in place.
-LOSA will meet the predictive hazard identification process requirement.
+The US Federal Aviation Administration (FAA) requires through regulation that 121 operators implement a Safety Management System (SMS).
+The SMS will requires that you have reactive, proactive, and predictive hazard identification processes in place.
+LOSA meets the predictive hazard identification process requirement.

 - Assess the Degree of Transfer of Training.
 A LOSA provides a consistent measure of the adequacy and focus of training programs that allow an operator to manage those programs effectively.

 - Check the Quality and Usability of Procedures.
 A LOSA provides insights about potential problems with procedures.
 A LOSA will locate problematic procedures and policies via poor adherence rates.
 A LOSA can also identify the extent of procedural deviations across tasks or fleets.